 - Sugar: While regular sugar is acceptable, I often use light brown cane sugar in many recipes.

 - Dried red chili pepper: This is optional, but a hint of spiciness complements the dish well.

 - Dried kelp (kombu): Another optional ingredient, but it imparts a boost of umami when included.

-Here are my step-by-step instructions for how to make sweet and crunchy bettarazuke daikon pickles at home.
-Just to let you know, this is a 2 day recipe, For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Bettarazuke at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.